 Professional and Practical Programmes to Meet Society’s Needs

 Parallel with this growth has been our programme development.
 From a relatively small number of part-time courses offered at the beginnings, we have undergone continuous and vigorous expansion in the range, scope and quality of our programme offerings.
-Today, we offer around 220 programmes made up of some 800 full-time and part-time courses.
+Today, we offer over 200 programmes made up of some 800 full-time and part-time courses.
 And this exponential growth has been a very focused one – we respond dynamically to market trends by tailoring our professional programmes to industry needs.
 Examples include our signature programmes in Creative Arts, Testing and Certification, Nursing, Energy and Environmental Studies, Early Childhood Education, Psychology, Corporate Governance and Hospitality Management.

 Our efforts are also recognized by the Government.
 Since 2015, some of our full-time programmes have been included in the Government’s Study Subsidy Scheme for Designated Professions/Sectors (SSSDP), which subsidizes students on programmes offered by self-financing institutions that help meet Hong Kong’s manpower shortages in specific industries.
 In 2018–19, we had been allocated a third of the total quota of subsidized places, the largest share among our counterparts.
 This reflects not only the Government’s endorsement of our programme quality, but also our success in making available relevant professional programmes that meet the pressing needs of Hong Kong.

 One of the most popular programmes is our nursing studies.
 Since the launch of the two undergraduate degree programmes in nursing in 2005, enrolment has been increasing and the OUHK now produces the largest number of nursing graduates of any institution in Hong Kong each year.